 “Almost 50 percent of every incremental dollar that you sell on a patio goes toward your bottom line,” David Hopkins, President of The Fifteen Group, told MENU Magazine in a 2021 interview.
 “If you’ve got an 80-seat patio and you can turn 40 more people per day just because you’re efficient, that will probably amount to about $100,000 to $120,000 more profit over the course of the summer.”

 Dining al fresco amidst beautiful restaurant patio design (think lush greenery and twinkle lights) offers a completely different experience than indoor dining can provide.
 The fresh air, natural light, and ambient streetscape sounds create an atmosphere where your guests can become fully immersed in the moment.
-This is why it’s no surprise that nearly 85% of adults surveyed by the National Restaurant Association in 2021 are in favor of permanent sidewalk patios.
+With the rising trend in patio dining, it’s no surprise that searches for outdoor seating were up 1,060% in Q1 2022 when compared to Q1 2020.

 Restaurant outdoor seating can also generate a sense of “FOMO” (fear of missing out) among people walking by who can see the action and want to get in on the fun.
 Passersby seeing and smelling plates of delicious food doesn’t hurt your chances for walk-ins, either!